 - When any other type of improvised weapon is shown or used;

 - When a Police Officer verbally threatens a person with any force.

 One or more of three determinations are made as a result of the initial review:

 - Was the incident handled within policy as it concerns use of force and response to resistance?

 - Was the incident handled lawfully?

 - Was the handling of the entire incident appropriate?

 If one or more of the above questions are answered no by the initial reviewer, the incident is referred to the Chief and his Command Staff who determine either:

 - The incident requires all facts to be brought forward using a formal administrative investigational process.
 After which the employee's chain of command makes the determination that the misconduct alleged is:

-The 2017 PSU report can be found here: APD Use of Force Report .
+View the 2017 PSU APD Use of Force Report (PDF).
 It will be updated on a monthly basis.